keyteki/keyteki/README.md

 ## Development

-The game uses mongodb as storage so you'll need that installed and running
+The game uses mongodb as storage so you'll need that installed and running.

 ```
 Clone the repository